Mukhopadhyay, Carol C

 A Feminist Cognitive Anthropology: The Case of Women and Mathematics,Ethos (Journal of the Society for Psychological Anthropology), Special Issue on Feminist Psychological Anthropology, Dec.
 2004

 Dr. Mukhopadhyay retired from teaching at SJSU in January 2011 and now is Professor Emerita.
-She plans to continue her professional research, publishing, and consulting activities as well as having more time for her favorite hobbies [especially chamber music!] and for travel with her spouse.
+She is continuing her professional research, publishing, and consulting activities as well as engaging in her favorite hobbies [especially chamber music!] and travel with her spouse.

 Links